 When it comes to the four C’s of diamonds — carat, cut, clarity and color — some affect the price of finished loose diamonds more than others.
-While everyone tends to focus on the carat, it’s actually diamond cut that’s the single biggest factor in the price tag.
+While everyone tends to focus on the carat, it’s actually a diamond cut that’s the single biggest factor in the price tag.
 Knowing how the cut changes the price can save you a lot of money on your engagement ring — or help you determine which of the four C’s to prioritize in your budget.
-It’s probably no surpise that the round brilliant is the most expensive diamond cut, but we’ll explain what does into that price, and why this stunners are worth it.
+It’s probably no surprise that the round brilliant is the most expensive diamond cut, but we’ll explain what does into that price, and why these stunners are worth it.

-Why is cut important?
+Why is Cut Important?

-Diamonds are cut to maximize light performance — the sparkle, fire, brilliance and overall visual beauty as light hits a diamond.
+Diamonds are cut to maximize light performance — the sparkle, fire, brilliance, and overall visual beauty as the light hits a diamond.
 Before a diamond is cut and polished, it is known as a rough diamond, which is opaque and has little to no sparkle.
 Diamond cutting adds facets (or faces) that reflect light and refract it back to your eye, creating a sparkling effect.
 The type and quality of cut directly impacts light performance, as the angles, locations, sizes and shapes of facets will determine the diamond’s sparkle.

 Each diamond is assigned one of four cut grades by the GIA.
 The diamond cut grade affects not only the appearance but also the price of each diamond.
 Here’s what you should expect from each cut: how they look, how the light dances through them, and how rare they are: